 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions <insert name of school> will take to resolve the complaint.
+Where appropriate, it will include details of actions Reigate School will take to resolve the complaint.

-The letter to the Complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they believe that their complaint has been handled unreasonably or unlawfully by <insert name of school>.
+The letter to the Complainant will include details of how to contact the Department for Education (DfE) if they believe that their complaint has been handled unreasonably or unlawfully by Reigate School.